Who Is Your Research Question Good For?

 If your schedule is both regular and irregular, you can budget your time by combining approaches for regular and irregular time.

-Itβs easy to pit Scripture against tradition.
+It’s easy to pit Scripture against tradition.
 But the Bible articulates a fundamental unity between Scripture and the tradition it embodies.

-From Rob Bradshaw: The following rare monograph is now available on-line in PDF: F.F.
+F.F.
 Bruce, Paul and the Mind of Christ.
 Leicester: Religious & Theological Students Fellowship, 1982.
 Pbk. pp.43.
-Visit the latest additions page for the link.

 If you delegate your title page formatting to Word, you can save time formatting.
 A key preparatory step is to properly segmenting your title page text.